CompTIA A+

 1.0 Mobile Devices

-• Given a scenario, install and configure laptop hardware and components.
+• Given a scenario, monitor mobile device hardware and use appropriate replacement techniques.

-• Compare and contrast the display components of mobile devices.
+• Compare and contrast accessories and connectivity options for mobile devices.

-• Given a scenario, configure basic mobile-device network connectivity and application support.
+• Given a scenario, configure basic mobile device network connectivity and provide application support.

 2.0 Networking